-Step 6: Shape the cane.
+Step 6: Shape the oboe cane.

 wide vs narrow oboe reed shape

-A wide reed can promote biting if too little air and support is used, some people like to bite, I do not encourage it.
-A narrow shape will provide an oboe reed that has more pitch stability throughout the entire range.
+A wide shaped oboe reed can promote biting if too little air and support are used, some people like to bite, I do not encourage it.
+A narrow shaper will provide an oboe reed that has more pitch stability throughout the entire range.
 It will promote a loose embouchure but will lack some depth in the lower partials of the sound (for me at least).
 As I personally become more advanced as an oboist and reed maker I tend to move toward a more narrow shape.
 Perhaps this is due to developing a greater understanding of support related to air volume, and striving for efficiency in my own playing.
 This information is based on my own observations, so a reed maker/oboist with a different physical build and set-up may have a deep rich sound using a very narrow shape.
 The oboist will learn to make oboe reeds to suit their specific needs with time.